-- 7.20 Custody visitors will be allowed access to any person detained at a police station. - 7.21 If a detainee is being interviewed, the interview will not be interrupted.
-If custody visitors wish to see the person later in the visit, after the interview has been completed, they may do so. - 7.22 Juveniles, being persons aged 17 and under, may be spoken to with their own consent. - 7.23 A protocol is in place for custody visitors to visit female detainees and this is contained in Part II Appendix 21.
+- 7.20 Independent Custody Visitors will be allowed access to any person detained at a police station. - 7.21 If a detainee is being interviewed, the interview will not be interrupted.
+If custody visitors wish to see the person later in the visit, after the interview has been completed, they may do so. - 7.22 Juveniles, being persons aged 17 and under, may be spoken to with their own consent. - 7.23 A protocol is in place for custody visitors to visit female detainees and this is contained in Part II Appendix 22.
+A protocol is in place for two male custody visitors to visit female detainees and this is contained in Part II Appendix 23. - 7.24 In exceptional circumstances the police may judge that it is necessary for a detained person not to be seen and/or spoken to by independent custody visitors in order to avoid any possible risk of prejudicing an important investigation.

-- 7.24 Female hygiene packs should be available in all custody suites.
-Custody visitors should enquire that supplies are available during their visit and female detainees have been asked if they require or are likely to require any menstrual products while they are in custody.
-They should also ensure that such detainees had the opportunity to speak to their assigned female officer or staff.
-A protocol is in place for two male custody visitors visiting female juvenile detainees and this is contained in Part II Appendix 22. - 7.25 All detainees must be asked if they wish to speak in private with a member of custody staff about any matter concerning their personal needs relating to health, hygiene and welfare; if the detainee wishes to take this opportunity to raise any needs, this member of staff may be of the same sex and arrangements should be made as soon as practicable. - 7.26 Access to toilet and washing facilities must take account of the detainee's dignity.
-For example, in cells subject to CCTV monitoring, privacy in the toilet area should be ensured by any appropriate means and detainees should be made aware of this when they are placed in the cell. - 7.27 The above provisions around health, hygiene and welfare products take into account the possible needs of transgender individuals.
-ICVA have produced a checklist contained at Part II Appendix 23. - 7.28 In exceptional circumstances the police may judge that it is necessary for a detained person not to be seen and/or spoken to by independent custody visitors in order to avoid any possible risk of prejudicing an important investigation.
 Any decision to deny visitors' access to a detained person must be taken by an officer of or above the rank of Inspector and recorded in the custody record.
-The decision to deny access must be taken in each case in the light of all relevant circumstances and where either:- - (i) after a thorough risk assessment has been carried out the officer reasonably believes that to be necessary for the visitor's safety, or - (ii) if the officer reasonably believes that such access could interfere with the process of justice. - 7.29 In such cases consideration should be given to allowing the visitors some limited access to the detainee such as speaking to them through the cell hatch.
-There must be no presumption that access should be denied to any particular category of detainee or because a decision has been made that a person should be held incommunicado. - 7.30 A detainee is entitled to 8 hours undisturbed rest.
+The decision to deny access must be taken in each case in the light of all relevant circumstances and where either:- - (i) after a thorough risk assessment has been carried out the officer reasonably believes that to be necessary for the visitor's safety, or

+- (ii) if the officer reasonably believes that such access could interfere with the process of justice. - 7.25 In such cases consideration should be given to allowing the visitors some limited access to the detainee such as speaking to them through the cell hatch.
+There must be no presumption that access should be denied to any particular category of detainee or because a decision has been made that a person should be held incommunicado. - 7.26 A detainee is entitled to 8 hours undisturbed rest.
 Disturbing a detainee can lead to a new 8 hour period starting and this could lead to the time during which he/she may be detained, expiring.
 In such circumstances the custody visitors must be guided by the Custody Sergeant's views on whether or not a detainee can be disturbed.
-If the decision is not to wake the person the custody visitors may request to observe him/her through the cell hatch. - 7.31 Any decision to deny or limit access must be recorded in the detainee's custody record (together with the relevant authorisation) and by the independent custody visitors in their report of the visit.
+If the decision is not to wake the person the custody visitors may request to observe him/her through the cell hatch. - 7.27 Any decision to deny or limit access must be recorded in the detainee's custody record (together with the relevant authorisation) and by the independent custody visitors in their report of the visit.